 4. Legal Compliance of Audit

-On at least an annual basis, review with the UB Foundation’s legal counsel any legal matters that could have a significant impact on the organization’s financial statements.
-To the extent that the audit committee has any question as to whether any part of the financial statements are in compliance with applicable laws and regulations, the committee shall consult legal counsel.
+On at least an annual basis, review with the Foundation’s legal counsel any legal matters that could have a significant impact on the organization’s financial statements.
+To the extent that the Audit Committee has any question as to whether any part of the financial statements are in compliance with applicable laws and regulations, the Committee shall consult legal counsel.

 Review and assess the efforts of other committees and management to coordinate risk assessments across all activities, and to make business judgements with a broader awareness of all risks.

 11. Whistleblower Policy

 Unlike Activities, the Foundation is not subject to the NPCL rules on whistleblower policies but shall pursue best practices in handling any whistleblower complaints and take steps to prevent unlawful retaliation against whistleblowers.
 The Committee Chair serves as the primary board contact for any whistleblower complaints related to the Foundation, and shall update the Committee on all complaints.

 The Committee shall report on its activities to the Board of Trustees of the Foundation.